U.S. Accredited School in Puerto Vallarta Mexico

 THE AMERICAN SCHOOL - College Guidance

-ASPV we begin career exploration in earnest in grade 10, using a number of tools available on the internet.
+At ASPV we begin career exploration in earnest in grade 10, using a number of tools available on the internet.
 For students planning to study in Mexico and some other countries, this is especially important, as they must apply directly to a particular career/major starting their university studies.
 Those going on to the United States and often Canada have more time to choose their major, usually after 1-2 years in college.
 Even if they must apply to a particular program upon entry, they generally have the chance to change without jeopardizing the credits they have earned.
 As members of CollegeBoard, we use the Quickstart program as our principal tool for vocational guidance.
-A student might also want to explore the career development guide called career zone at https://www.nycareerzone.org/ in the State of New York that allows you to register and then follow the links to assess yourself using a test developed by the U.S. Department of Labor.
+A student might also want to explore the career development guide called Career Zone at https://www.careerzone.ny.gov/views/careerzone/index.jsf in the State of New York that allows you to register and then follow the links to assess yourself using a test developed for the U.S. Department of Labor.
 The assessment suggests a list of possible careers, depending on your interests and the number of years you want to study.
 Most of the links on this site are free, but some of the more complex assessment sites charge a fee.

 TESTS & DATES